Top whistleblower software for EU Directive 2019/1937 compliance #

 | Two-way communication (Art.
 9) | Anonymous message thread via access code — handler names never revealed |

 | Record-keeping (Art.
-18) | Immutable audit trail, PDF export for auditors |
+18) | Append-only audit trail, PDF export for auditors |

 Pricing: €49/month flat.
 No per-employee fees, no add-ons.
 EU hosting: Yes — Hetzner, Nuremberg, Germany.
 Setup time: Minutes.
 Self-serve signup, no sales call.